deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 On REMIX we click the new file icon and put some name, in my case my file name is MyDAO.sol

-and we add the basic lines of code:
+and we will add the basic lines of code:

 The first line tells you that the source code is licensed under the GPL version 3.0.
 Machine-readable license specifiers are important in a setting where publishing the source code is the default. `pragma` Specifies that the source code is written for Solidity version 0.7.0 or a newer version of the language up to, but not including version 0.9.0. `contract MyDAO {...}` specifies the name and a new block of code for our contract.

 ### Step 2: Defining our DAO functions

 Commonly the DAO's contract has four main functions:

-Deposit governance tokens.
+- Deposit governance tokens.
-Withdraw the tokens.
+- Withdraw the tokens.
-Create a proposal.
+- Create a proposal.
-Vote.
+- Vote.
 We use AVAX our governance token.
 FUJI contract address: 0xA048B6a5c1be4b81d99C3Fd993c98783adC2eF70 and we need import IERC20 template from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol)

 ### Step 3: Defining the proposal variables

 For the proposal format we defined a group with custom properties, the properties for our proposal are:

-Author which is an address from the account that create a proposal.
+- Author which is an address from the account that create a proposal.
-Id that will help us to identify a proposal.
+- Id that will help us to identify a proposal.
-Name of the proposal.
+- Name of the proposal.
-Creation date, that allow us to set a period of time for allow the voting.
+- Creation date, that allow us to set a period of time for allow the voting.
-Voting options, in this case we will keep it simple(Yes / NO).
+- Voting options, in this case we will keep it simple(Yes / NO).
-Number of Votes for Yes and Votes for No this will allow us set an status for the proposal when number of votes for any option be greater than fifty percent.
+- Number of Votes for Yes and Votes for No this will allow us set an status for the proposal when number of votes for any option be greater than fifty percent.
-Status for the Proposal this options will be Accepted, Rejected, Pending.
+- Status for the Proposal this options will be Accepted, Rejected, Pending.

 For the voting options and the proposal status we will use an enums types.

 Enums can be used to create custom types with a finite set of 'constant values'.[see more about enums](https://docs.soliditylang.org/en/v0.8.7/types.html#enums)